TheBolly/SynX/README.md

 ####Requirements
 - MySQL database

-### Developers: How to use
+### Developers: How to implement easily SynX into your plugin!
-Add SynX to your build path.
+1. Add SynX to your build path.
 Maven:
 ```
 <repository>
   <id>net.kaikk.mc</id>